firoagni/ai-development-tutorials/ai_solution_building_guide.md

 There are many frameworks that make creating AI-powered systems easier to implement, including:
 - LangGraph from LangChain
-- n8n - a drag and drop GUI LLM workflow builder
+- n8n - a drag and drop, LLM supported workflow builder
 - Amazon Bedrock's AI Agent framework

 From Anthropic: